 There’s been a number of completely avoidable situations where we’ve ended up consuming plastic including:

-- Online shopping: We lead such busy lives and ordering online is so convenient and easy.
+We lead such busy lives and ordering online is so convenient and easy.
 Amazon has some sustainability initiatives as do many other retailers, but it’s still not ideal or nearly as good as buying locally from bulk providers.
-I’m not sure yet how to solve this one but am certainly trying to load up and batch buys together to reduce the number of parcels.
-We are, of course, also being careful about who we buy from (as is evident by what we do here at Sustainable Jungle) to minimize impact as much as possible.
+I’m not sure yet how to solve this one but we’re definitely buying much more in bulk from zero waste stores to reduce the amount of plastic.